This post may contain affiliate links. Read our disclosure policy here.

 You will need a food processor to cream the sunflower seeds into a buttery texture.
 If you don’t have one, this recipe alone will be the excuse you’ll need to buy yourself one!

-Now we are ready to use this sunflower nutella with our favorite foods!
-Spread it over toast, in a sandwich, or with fresh fruit.
+Now we are ready to use this sunflower Nutella with our favorite foods!
+Spread it over toast, in a sandwich, with fresh fruit or on this incredible grilled nutella sandwich.
 Transfer the extra from the food processor bowl into an airtight container or jar.

 Nut-Free Nutella